Lisbon in September is that time of year when school’s in but summer is not quite out yet.

 A bifana is a good compromise between hearty meal and afternoon snack.
 Don’t be fooled though—more masterful technique goes into this unfussy pork sandwich than meets the eye.
 And whatever you do, don’t go overboard with the sauces—a dab of mustard is more than enough.

 For longer meals and lingering conversations, a restaurant with outdoor seating is perfect for those late summer afternoons.
 Bonus points if you choose a Lisbon restaurant with a view.
-In September, the days still call for chilled wine and grilled fish with a drizzle of olive oil—enjoy.No need to say goodbye—add your email address in the form below to stay up-to-date on all things Devour Tours.
-ADD_THIS_TEXT
+In September, the days still call for chilled wine and grilled fish with a drizzle of olive oil—enjoy.Want our insider’s guide to eating in Lisbon?
+Just add your email address in the form below!